top of page

 Presentations

-Panelist on "Black Jewish Relations: Today's Reality and Tomorrow," Jewish Federations of North American General Assembly, 2024
+Panelist on "Black Jewish Relations: Today's Reality and Tomorrow," Jewish Federations of North American General Assembly (November, 2024)

 "A Case Study of the Holocaust and Human Rights: Frederick and Anny Kraus in Birmingham, Alabama, 1954-1970."
 Southern Jewish Historical Society (October 22, 2022)